digirati-co-uk/digital-preservation-docs/sequence-diagrams/checksums.md

 Different behaviours

- - expcet to find in S3 metadata
+ - expect to find in S3 metadata
  - expect to find in bagit, will add to S3 metadata
  - expect to find in existing mets
  - supplied in client upload